robsloetjes/wordclock/docs/hardware.rst

 8. Test if your clock works and mount the back plate.
 See step 6 and 7 in woodwork.

 .. image:: https://github.com/robsloetjes/wordclock/blob/main/docs/Hardware%201.jpg?raw=true
-:alt: Back of front plate covered with paper
+:alt: Image 1: back of front plate covered with paper

 .. image:: https://github.com/robsloetjes/wordclock/blob/main/docs/Hardware%202.jpg?raw=true
-:alt: Matrix of slats, without outer border
+:alt: Image 2: matrix of slats, without outer border

 .. image:: https://github.com/robsloetjes/wordclock/blob/main/docs/Hardware%203.jpg?raw=true
-:alt: All parts put in place, but no tape applied to the back of all the leds
+:alt: Image 3: all parts put in place, but no tape applied to the back of all the leds

 !!!
 Wiring diagram fritzing